OutSystems/docs-odc/src/eap/reference/libraries/security.md

 Algorithm: optional ; data type Text

 The algorithm to use.
 Default algorithm is SHA512.
-Check .NET's HashAlgorithm.Create documentation for a full list of available algorithms.
+Check .NET's "HashAlgorithm.Create" documentation for a full list of available algorithms.

 _Outputs_